Why should I use git with GPG?

 44fa75c..1d8e0ca master -> master

-And here is the result in GitHub:
+And here is the result as it is shown on GitHub:

 1